 Samuel Talkington

 Ph.D.
-Student, Georgia Institute of Technology
+Candidate, Georgia Institute of Technology

 My research develops efficient algorithms for societal-scale problems in electric power networks.
 At the interface of statistics and optimization, I exploit domain structure—such as power flow physics, spectral graph properties, and communication protocols—to improve scalability and reliability.
 My broader vision is to treat randomness as a resource to transform how the grid is operated, drawing on tools such as randomized numerical linear algebra.